Dependence of Dust Formation on the Supernova Explosion: Results

-Figure \ref{fig:total-dustmass-w-time}, shows the carbon, silicate-family and total dust production as a function of time for our suite of models.
-Here the basic trend of the 15 and 20\,M$_\odot$ models persists where the dramatic variation between drives in the 25\,M$_\odot$ model is more evident.
-From the right-hand panels of Figure \ref{fig:total-dustmass-w-time}, we can compare the production of carbon and silicate dust species.
-The carbon dust, produced further out in the star (so it is moving faster and cools more quickly), is synthesized prior to the total sum of silicate species.
-In the 20\,M$_\odot$ progenitor, the time lag between bulk carbon and bulk silicate production increases with a decrease in explosion energy.
-This trend is generally seen with the 15 solar mass models (but at later times).
-Again, these trends are not as strong in the the 25 solar mass progenitor models, except for the time lag trend occurring between bulk carbon and bulk silicate dust production.
+Finally, we come to the 25 $\Msol$ progenitor set.
+Looking at the left-bottom panel, the previously stated correlation between bulk dust production and explosion energy is much less pronounced.
+There seems to be a tendency for middle range explosions ($\approx$5-12) to produce bulk dust around the same time ($t\approx200$), or even sooner by more than 100 days, as the strongest explosions ($\approx$12-18 foe).
+Furthermore, the there is still a production delay time between carbon and silicate dust species that generally increases with decreasing explosion energy, with the shortest delay times being as small as $\approx$10-20 days for highly energetic models and as large as 200 days for the weakest explosions.
+This series of progenitor models, however, produces more total dust than the two lower mass progenitor sets, with the mass of total dust ranging from 0.06-0.7 $\Msol$, with the majority of these models having total dust masses of at least 0.3 $\Msol$

 However, it should be reiterated that the ejecta used for each model is unmixed.
-As the ejecta evolves in a Sedov-like trajectory, the carbon layer sits on the outermost edge of the bulk ejecta, thus it will be the first layer to sufficiently adiabatically cool for grain nucleation to occur in earnest.
+As the ejecta evolves in a Sedov-like trajectory, the carbon layer sits on the outermost edge of the bulk ejecta, thus it will be the first layer to sufficiently cool by adiabatic expansion for grain nucleation to occur in earnest.
 With the bulk of free O, Mg, Al, and Si existing deeper in the ejecta, it will remain denser and hotter for longer than the carbon layer and will not be able to nucleate until later times.
 A mixed ejecta may change the timing of bulk formation for different species groups and would need to investigated in future studies.
 These results can be seen more as an upper bound of sorts on dust production and ejecta tracing.